theiagen/tbp-parser/docs/algorithm/technical.md

 ## Creating the coverage report

-The `Parser` class then reuses the `Coverage` object created first and calls the `.reformat_coverage()` method which adds any warnings, such as any deletion mutations detected for a gene.
+The `Parser` class then reuses the `Coverage` object created first and calls the `.create_coverage_report()` method which adds any warnings, such as any deletion mutations detected for a gene.
 If a deletion is detected, a warning is useful because it indicates that although the reported coverage is less than 100%, it may be due to that deletion.
-If the coverage is still 100% and a deletion was identified, the warning will say that the deletion *may* be upstream.
+If the coverage is still 100% and a deletion was identified, the warning will say that the deletion _may_ be upstream.

 The coverage dictionary and the associated warnings are then written to a CSV file which concludes the creation of the coverage report, and the `tbp-parser` script.